abdullahiftikhar0/LucidLab/docs/06-workflows.md

-# EduAR — Comprehensive Platform Workflows
+# LucidLab — Comprehensive Platform Workflows

-> This document details every workflow in the EduAR platform, covering the entire lifecycle of Users, Classrooms, Experiments, and Submissions across both the Designer (Web) and Player (Mobile) apps.
+> This document details every workflow in the LucidLab platform, covering the entire lifecycle of Users, Classrooms, Experiments, and Submissions across both the Designer (Web) and Player (Mobile) apps.

 ---